1.119 FAQ-681 How to import a image graph into Origin?

 Import Image into Origin for Graphing and Analysis

-To import a gray scale, 8-bit color or higher resolution color image into the active matrix, select File: Import: Image to Matrix.
+To import a gray scale, 8-bit color or higher resolution color image into the active matrix, select Data: Import from File: Image to Matrix.
 (Alternatively, drag the desired file from Windows Explorer and drop it into the matrix.)
 When you first import the image, Origin displays a device independent bitmap (DIB) of the image in the matrix.

 User can use Image menu to analyze image.